How does you website appear to search engines? Have you crafted proper titles and descriptions? Do you need a birds eye view of webpage information?

 Enter any URL and the software fetches all onsite elements, presenting the information in rows and columns, like a spreadsheet.
 There are loads of uses for the tool even under the free plan.

 It’s not just for public websites either.
-Do you build your websites offline in a localhost?
+Do you build your websites offline in a localhost for development and testing?

-I use WAMP to develop sites and yet I use Screaming Frog to comb the site for errors like dead links producing 404 pages.
+I use WAMP to develop sites and yet I use Screaming Frog to comb the site for errors such as dead links producing 404 pages.
 It will also show missing meta information.
+It will also remind me that I might need to noindex

 On Page Criteria